daniyal-d/Dog-Breed-Recognition/README.md

 # Dog-Breed-Recognition
 Web app that uses deep learning to detect the breed on a dog from an image.
 Has 81.12% accuracy on the validation set.
+View the notebook by opening `Dog_Breed_Recognition.ipynb` and the validation test by opening `Validation Test.ipynb`

 Website link: https://daniyal-d-dog-breed-recognition-main-w86ypc.streamlitapp.com/